|

 And he really had one - France.
 Why France?
 Because "In France more than in any other country, one find the privileges of individual freedom and political unity.
 There is a total absence of radical antagonism." like Dr. Wilberforce Williams, a columnist for the Chicago Defender explained in an article.

-All these facts were well and good, but of course Bessie didnŒt have enough money to go to France immediately.
-So she got a better paying job as a chili parlor manager and
+All these facts were well and good, but of course Bessie didnt have enough money to go to France immediately.
+So she got a better paying job as a chili parlor manager and she also started taking French lessons.
+With her savings from the manicurists job and the new one, she could afford the trip to France.

 So by November of 1920 Bessie was on her way to France.
-She was eventually accepted by the Ecole dŒAviation des Freres Caudron at Le Crotoy in Somme for a 10 months flight training course.
+She was eventually accepted by the Ecole dAviation des Freres Caudron at Le Crotoy in Somme for a 10 months flight training course.
 Flying a French Nieuprot Type 82, Bessie finished the course 3 months early and got her Federation Aeronautique Internationale (FAI) license an June 15, 1821 - the first U.S. woman any race.

 Here you can